Online Engineering Programs in Virginia

 State Authorization

 Before applying to a program, prospective students should also determine whether or not they’re eligible to enroll, specifically if a school is located out-of-state.
 To elaborate, students in Virginia are only eligible to enroll in programs that have been authorized to operate in the state.
-Many schools display their state authorization status on their webpage (e.g., Old Dominion University), and for those which don’t, students should contact program advisors to ensure eligibility.
+Many schools display their state authorization status on their webpage (e.g., Old Dominion University), and for those that don’t, students should contact program advisors to ensure eligibility.

-Admissions Requirements for Virginia Engineering Programs
+Admissions Requirements for Online Engineering Programs

 Applicants to online engineering or computer science programs in Virginia will likely encounter similar admissions processes to on-campus programs.

-For example, distance-based undergraduate programs in engineering typically ask for a completed application and fee; official high school transcripts with prerequisite coursework; a minimum GPA of 2.5 or 3.0; SAT scores; letters of recommendation; and a personal essay.
 The distance-based graduate program in engineering asks for a completed application and fee; official undergraduate transcripts with proof of prerequisite courses; a competitive GPA (typically at least 3.0); GRE scores (sometimes optional); letters of recommendation; and a personal essay.

 Overall, applicants are advised to contact program administrators directly for additional information.